Mghrabi/udacity_deployment_process/ahmed.md

 -two diagrams showing high-level view of the infrastructure + diagram showing the pipline (see the description) arrows etc [almost_done] [pipeline_diagram]

--last change: package.json to www/server.js
--Create circle ci process to ensure everything is working just fine and know how to configure circle ci (you can make [almost_done] [deploy] a simple ci circle) (including env variables, make sure to not change any of them) don't forget to the change the port in server.ts (remove hardconding)
+-Create circle ci process to ensure everything is working just fine and know how to configure circle ci (you can make [almost_done] [deploy]
 -try to update the configurations from the code (why it doesn't work) very strange -add comments each time you put a new command and make them straight to the point

 -try to add an uri in your .env host vairable and see if the connections is established successfully or not, and don't change the way sequelize connect to a database